dave31415/BeaconScanner/README.md

 Open this repo in xcode (you need xcode installed) and click on the green arrow which will build the App and run it.
-You should see a window appear with the data and this should also be written in the logfile.
+You should see a window appear with the data and this should also be written into the logfile (check it!).